-Dr. Alyson Kaneshiro is a middle school learning specialist and Bay Area Regional SEED (Seeking Educational Equity and Diversity) Facilitator in Oakland, California.
-In her role as a learning specialist, she works to create accessible and equitable education for students with disabilities in the independent school space.
-As a Regional SEED facilitator, Alyson leads seminars to create space for intentionally structured conversations that interrogate systems of oppression and drive change at all levels (personal, organizational, and societal) towards social justice.
-Previously, she taught as an adjunct professor in the Master of Arts Special Education Program at the University of San Francisco while working as a learning specialist at San Francisco Day School.
-Alyson also worked in the Hawai’i Department of Education for twelve years as a Student Services Coordinator and special education inclusion teacher.
-Her professional interests include equity-focused educational practice, using systems thinking and developmental evaluation approaches to address problems of practice and creating inclusive systems of support for students.
+Alyson Kaneshiro, Ed.D is a learning specialist and Bay Area Regional SEED (Seeking Educational Equity and Diversity) Facilitator in Oakland, California.
+Currently, Alyson is the Associate Director of Learning Services at Urban School of San Francisco and provides organizational coaching through her private practice Learning Specialist LLC.
+Previously, Alyson taught as an adjunct professor in the Master of Arts Special Education Program at the University of San Francisco and worked in the Hawai’i Department of Education for twelve years as a Student Services Coordinator and special education inclusion teacher.
+Alyson’s professional interests include: analyzing curriculum to remove barriers to learning, applying systems thinking and action research to address real-world problems of practice, and creating inclusive and equitable systems of support for all students.

 Beyond Inclusion and Support: Racial Equity in Learning Services

 This three-part series will provide the space for conversations about leveraging our roles and positionalities as learning specialists to advance equity in our school practices, procedures, and systems.